Meatfucker/metatron2/README.md

 * Can generate noises, emotions etc by enclosing word in []
 * Can generate music and singing by enclosing words in ♪
 * Using non-English words or characters will generally lead to that accent
-* Can create your own custom voice files and use them.
-See https://github.com/C0untFloyd/bark-gui for a project which can make metatron2 compatible voices.
 * Generated sounds can be saved and uploaded in either mp3 or wav